-To better illustrate the differences between cloudy and clear pixels, we distinguish them based on integrated column cloud optical depth in each pixel of 0.1 ($\tau > 0.1$ as cloudy pixels, and $\tau < 0.1$ as clear pixels), and Figure 5 shows the comparison between observed and simulated BTs in the 11-μm channel.
-The upper and lower panels are for cloudy and clear cases respectively.
-The upper panels show clearly wider distributions, which can also be indicated by smaller correlated coefficients, and this means that the cloud representation definitely introduces additional errors to the simulated BTs.

-280 Particularly for MERRA-2, much larger correlated coefficient for the clear pixels indicate that cloud property representation in MERRA-2 may significantly contribute to the differences from the observations.
+To better understand the representations on cloudy and clear pixels, we classify the simulated pixels based on an integrated column cloud optical depth of 0.001 ($\tau > 0.001$ as cloudy pixels, and $\tau < 0.001$ as clear pixels), and upper and lower panels of Figure 5 compare observed and simulated BTs in the 11.2-μm for cloudy and clear cases, respectively.
+The upper panels show clearly wider distributions on the occurrence frequency and smaller correlated coefficients between observations and simulations, and this means that the cloud representation definitely introduces additional errors to the simulated BTs.
+Particularly for MERRA-2, much larger correlated coefficient for the clear pixels indicate that cloud property representation in MERRA-2 may significantly contribute to the differences from the observations.

-To further demonstrate a quantitative evaluation of the results in the solar and IR channels, Figure 6 shows the probability (top panels) and cumulative probability (bottom panels) for the simulations and observations.
-The probability and cumulative and:

-285 probability are numerically calculated as:
+270 Figure 6 shows the probability (top panels) and cumulative probability (bottom panels) of the simulated and observed reflectance and BT with particular values.
+Taken the IR channel BT as an example, the probability and cumulative probability are numerically calculated as:

-$$Probability = \frac{Number of pixels with BT between BT_o - \Delta BT and BT_o + \Delta BT}{Total pixel number}$$ (5)
+$$Probability (BT_o) = \frac{Number of pixels with BT between [BT_o - \Delta BT, BT_o + \Delta BT]}{Total pixel number}$$ (5)